-San Diego’s Mission Bay Park is the training ground for many of the area’s fitness enthusiasts and serious competitors alike.
-In 2008 and again in 2011 its lush green lawns hosted the USATF National Cross Country Championships.
-But thoughts of speed and championship performances were not on the minds, nor in the hearts, of the hundreds of people who came to the park last night.
+Traffic along the I-5 moved slowly to and from downtown San Diego as the late summer sun held high in the cornflower blue sky.
+A curl of cars exited at Mission Bay Park, training ground for many of the area’s fitness enthusiasts and serious competitors alike.
+In 2008 and again in 2011 the park’s lush green lawns hosted the USATF National Cross Country Championships.
+But thoughts of speed and championship performances were far from the minds and hearts of the hundreds of people who came to the park last night (Aug.
+17, 2011).
 Instead, as deepening summer shadows cut through the velvety green, San Diego’s running and triathlon communities gathered to bid farewell to one of their own.

 35 year-old Petty Officer 1st class Jon Tumilson had run along Mission Bay Park hundreds of times in the years he was stationed in San Diego as a Navy Seal.
 And though he transferred to Virginia Beach in April 2009 to join fabled SEAL Team 6, the native of Rockford, Iowa kept his connections to America’s Finest City strong and vibrant.

-“JT”, as he was known, lost his life along with 37 others this August 6th in Afghanistan’s Wardak province when their CH-47 Chinook helicopter was shot down as it flew into harm’s way to assist a group of pinned down Army Rangers.
-The news stunned communities across the country who had come to care deeply for JT.
+“JT”, as he was known, lost his life along with 37 others this August 6th (2011) in Afghanistan’s Wardak province when their CH-47 Chinook helicopter was shot down as it flew into harm’s way to assist a group of pinned down Army Rangers.
+The news stunned communities across the country who had come to care deeply for JT and his comrades.
 Here in San Diego Mission Bay Park is where those he met and bonded with felt most at home to share their loss and say their good-byes.

 “If he was sitting in the sun next to me, I’d be in the shade,” said Kevin McCarey, the man whose Tuesday night workouts along the bay have been the glue to the San Diego running community for years.
 “That’s how big he was.
 He’d have talked to Jim Walsh (top local master’s runner), and say, “there’s a lot of great looking babes in the audience.
 That was JT, too.”